The Challenge: Final Reckoning: Challenge games

 Prior to the final challenge, it is announced that the top player from the winning team would make the ultimate decision whether to keep the one million dollars for themselves or split the money with their partner.
 Each team also receives a grenade which they can use against another team, penalising them with a disadvantage during any checkpoint during the final.
 The final starts with players climbing out of a helicopter, down a ladder to the ground.
-Players must then complete a series of timed checkpoints before the results will ultimately be revealed.
+Players must then complete a series of timed checkpoints.